Research projects in Research Area C

 Project Description

-The project “Text in Movement” investigates dynamic practices of textual transmission and reception in Ancient Near Eastern studies through synchronic and diachronic analysis of cuneiform texts.
-The focus is on the Sumerian Decade (c.
-1,400 lines of school texts) and the long-term transmission of the epics Lugale and Angim over nearly two millennia.
-Through digital editions and computational methods, new approaches for understanding premodern textualities will be developed.
+The project “Text in Movement” investigates the dynamic practices of textual transmission and reception in Ancient Near Eastern Studies through a synchronic and diachronic analysis of cuneiform texts.
+Its focus is on the Sumerian Decade (c.
+1400 lines of school texts) and the transmission of the epics Lugale and Angim over nearly two millennia.
+The project will develop new approaches to premodern textualities through the creation of digital editions and the application of computational methods.

 Responsible PI